Discrete Differential Geometry for $C^{1,1}$ Hyperbolic Surfaces of Non-Constant Curvature: Branch Points and Singular Edges

 This procedure can then be recursively applied to insert new branch points by excising pieces of the new (Pseudo-)Amsler sectors.
-The astute reader will note that the new sectors introduced through the branch point in \cref{fig:branchPoint} still have a singular edge (or at least a very nearly singular edge).
+The astute reader will note that the new sectors introduced through the branch point in figure \ref{fig:branchPoint} still have a singular edge (or at least a very nearly singular edge).
 Inserting another branch point in each of the new sectors will ameliorate this.
-This is demonstrated in \cref{fig:branchPointTwoGen}, where we introduce another generation of branch points, and the newly introduced sectors do not have singular edges.
+This is demonstrated in figure \ref{fig:branchPointTwoGen}, where we introduce another generation of branch points, and the newly introduced sectors do not have singular edges.

-While the demonstrations in \cref{fig:branchPoint} and \cref{fig:branchPointTwoGen} use only a single sector, these can pasted together as before to create closed surfaces whose normal field is continuous across the boundary lines.
-In \cref{fig:AmslerSurfacesFullBP}, we generate the same discrete surfaces as in \cref{fig:amslerSurfaces1}(d)-(f), but with branch points added in each sector.
+While the demonstrations in figure \ref{fig:branchPoint} and figure \ref{fig:branchPointTwoGen} use only a single sector, these can pasted together as before to create closed surfaces whose normal field is continuous across the boundary lines.
+In figure \ref{fig:AmslerSurfacesFullBP}, we generate the same discrete surfaces as in figure \ref{fig:amslerSurfaces1}(d)-(f), but with branch points added in each sector.
 At the branch points, we alternately introduce $m = 3$ or $m=5$ new sectors.